You will be seated at your computer in the comfort of your home or office for this event.

 You should have a decently fast internet connection!
 Dial-up won't work for audio or the data content.

 There is no dial-in number for this event.
-You will use your microphone and speakers to talk and listen.
-If you do not currently have a headset I suggest getting a Plantronics headset with a microphone and a USB connection.
+My provider (Citrix GoToTraining) has some serious flaws with their audio handling, so I am forced to only allow Voice Over IP - that is you use your microphone and speakers to talke and listen.
+To use VoIP you must have speakers and a microphone.
+VoIP is convenient even if you plan only to listen.
+If you do not currently have a headset I suggest getting a Plantronics headset with a microphone and a USB connection (http://support.citrixonline.com/GoToTraining/all_files/GTT030002).
 Such headsets can be found at Best Buy for from $25 and up.
 USB headsets with microphone can be used with Skype and many other online games, and calling tools.
 They come in many styles include behind the head and over the head, single ear, open ear and closed.
 Most laptops include speakers and microphones but the audio quality of these is generally very poor.
 Some webcams also include built in microphones but generally the quality of those is very poor.